 Common Name: Devil's Bite

-Liatris scariosa is a Perennial up to 0.80 metres tall.
+Liatris scariosa is a perennial plant that can grow up to 0.80 metres tall.

 Eastern N. America - Maine to N. Carolina, west to Wisconsin and Arkansas.